dustinrc/casey/README.md

-# KC
+# Casey

-KC is a knowledge challenge application of the bar & pub trivia genre.
+Casey is a knowledge challenge application of the bar & pub trivia genre.
 Create questions and host a game on your local network.

 ## Possible Question Formats